What is sleep apnea?

 Diagnosis and treatment

-CPAP machine
+CPAP device

 The home treatment that is probably the most effective and widely used for obstructive sleep apnea is the CPAP machine (Continuous Positive Airway Pressure).